grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Linked List.md

 In a doubly linked list we can traverse the list both from the front and the back.

-In a lookup operation, if the element to be looked up is closer to the front or the back is known then we can save a lot of time.
+In a lookup operation, if we know whether the element to be looked up is closer to the front or the back, we can save a lot of time.

 ## Singly Linked List vs Doubly Linked List